-Any first year economics student can tell you than when demand increases and supply decreases, then you should increase prices.
-In case you are interested, this article explains the economics of dynamic pricing in simple terms.
+Any first year economics student can tell you than when demand increases and / or supply decreases, then you should increase prices.
+This article explains the economics of dynamic pricing in simple terms.

 To implement Dynamic Pricing effectively, you should have systems in place to automatically update and optimise your prices so that you can maximise revenue.